jonhare/LloydsRegistryMachineLearningCourse/Thursday/practical-part2/part2-tutorial.md

 If we have lots of training data we could then unlock these layers and perform end-to-end finetuning afterwards.
 The Standford CS231n course pages have lots of useful hints on fine-tuning: http://cs231n.github.io/transfer-learning/

 > __Exercise:__ try finetuning the resnet50 with the boat data.
 You'll need a GPU to do this effectively as it's _rather_ slow!
 Note that you should set the image_size to be (240, 800) as the resnet has minimum size limits on which it can operate.
+You'll also need to adjust the input images by applying the `preprocess_input` function - you can modify both `ImageDataGenerator` constructor calls to `ImageDataGenerator(preprocessing_function=preprocess_input)` to achieve this.

 ## Extracting features from a model